 These examinations, undertaken by a medical practitioner appointed by DFES, are designed to highlight any conditions that would prevent or hinder an applicant from effectively carrying out firefighting duties and which may put the individual, colleagues, or members of the community at risk.
 The medical practitioner provides DFES with an applicants’ suitability for the role of firefighter based on all the information available to them.

 Applicants who do not meet the required standards of any part of the medical examination will not be offered a position as a firefighter.
 Where any increased risk of injury or other potential issues is identified, these will be considered - taking into account the nature of the concern and the likelihood of injury or other impact in the short term.
-Examples of medical conditions generally considered not compatible with unrestricted operational firefighting duties include, but not be limited to; previous heart attack, implantable defibrillators, epilepsy, diabetes requiring insulin, hearing aids, permanent need for blood thinning medications, joint replacement surgery or eyesight disorders.
+Examples of medical conditions generally considered not compatible with unrestricted operational firefighting duties include, but not be limited to; asthma, previous heart attack, implantable defibrillators, epilepsy, diabetes requiring insulin, hearing aids, permanent need for blood thinning medications, joint replacement surgery or eyesight disorders.

 When requested, applicants are required to obtain their:

-All applicant must undergo referee checks
+All applicants must undergo referee checks.

 Stages and assessments are subject to change at any time.
 It is important to note that not all applicants who are successful in each stage will progress to the next stage of assessment.
 Details of dates, times and location for each assessment stage will be provided to applicants as they progress through the selection process.